caseman/grease/doc/tutorial/tutorial1.rst

 If you have not seen it before, the ``if`` statement at the end may appear a bit odd.
 This is a python idiom used in module files that can be run as scripts.
 Each module has a built-in :attr:`__name__` attribute set by the interpreter.
 The name ``"__main__"`` is used for a module that is being executed as a script.
 In our example this means that the :meth:`main()` function will be executed when the module is run as a script, but not it is imported by another module.
 Although our program is not intended to be imported by other programs, it can still be handy to do so from the python prompt for debugging.
 Without using this check, importing the module would unexpectedly execute :func:`pyglet.app.run()` to start the event loop, which would not return control to the importing program.

+.. note:: You'll notice if you run the code above that the window may be filled with random garbage.
+That's because we don't clear the window using ``window.clear()``.
+Grease will take care of that for us soon, so bear with it for right now.

 .. _tut-world-example:

 .. index::